Jcheez/Jellybeans/README.md

 # Installation

 1. Ensure that you have python 3.7 and above
-2. Run the following command: pip install Jellybeans
+2. Run the following command: pip install jellybeans

 # Implementations

-Below are the data structures and sorting algorithms that are covered in this library.
+Below are the data structures and algorithms that are covered in this library.

 ## Data Structures